How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Go to GA4 → Admin → Events

-• Wait for events to appear (can take up to 24h)
+• Wait for events to appear (can take up to 24h, be patient)

 • Find: generate_lead, phone_call, whatsapp_click, email_click